stewartyu/button-tutorial/README.md

           })
       }

 That's it!
 Run your project and now, your users can get a few minutes of meditation in their Uber on their way to yoga class!
+They'll thank you for making their lives easier, while you benefit from a new way of monetizing your app — it's win-win!

 ![Final Uber Integration](final-integration.gif)

 *****

+Now that you've successfully integrated Uber into your app, check out the Button Marketplace in your Dashboard to see what other integrations suit your users.
+Or, check out our [integration guide](https://www.usebutton.com/developers/ios-guide/integration-guide) for more options on customizing your Button.

+Having trouble?
+No problem — it's totally normal to run into a snag when using a new SDK for the first time!
+Take a look at our [troubleshooting guides](https://www.usebutton.com/support/troubleshooting) or give us a shout at [support@usebutton.com](mailto:support@usebutton.com) and we'll be happy to lend a hand.